 Raising three young sons in the neighborhood where he grew up, Richard is invested in our community.
 His record of accomplishment proves he is ready to lead in Baton Rouge.

 A hometown boy with a world of experience, Richard will bring the change we need to Louisiana state government.

 Richard earned a degree in Biological Engineering from LSU before attending LSU Law School.
 He graduated at the top of his class in both.
 He was selected for the Foreign Service of the U.S. Department of State and moved to Washington right after graduation.
 As a Security Engineering Officer and a diplomat, he was responsible for protecting embassies overseas from terrorism and espionage.
 Richard and his wife, Ashley, were luckily posted to Frankfurt, Germany, for their first overseas assignment.

 Just months before their next overseas assignment, Richard had the opportunity to move his family home to Mandeville.
-He became Executive Vice President of PMOLink, a consulting firm based on the Mandeville Lakefront.
-They moved back into the same neighborhood he grew up in and started attending Christ Episcopal Church in Covington.
-Having returned home, Richard is committed to improving the opportunity for his three sons, Michael, Arthur, and Jack, and for all the citizens of this great state.
+He was elected to the Louisiana House of Representatives in 2019.
+Richard runs his own engineering and business consulting firm in Mandeville, and he and his family attend Christ Episcopal Church in Covington.
+Richard is committed to improving the opportunity for his three sons, Michael, Arthur, and Jack, and for all the citizens of this great state.